+How to stay healthy is a skill.
 To keep our immune system functioning at top speed during ‘sick season’ there are a few things we can do to ward off illness and increase health.
-I’ve got 14 simple yet powerful ways you won’t want to miss in preventing sickness.
+I’ve got 15 simple yet powerful ways you won’t want to miss in preventing sickness.

 When I got more conscience about germs.